 Our numerical results were obtained in a Pentium Xeon computer with dual processors, using a MATLAB code.
-Since the choice of κ in (3.1) depends on the unknown constant c_1 from Lemma 2.4 we simply take $\kappa = \mu$, which worked out well in the computations shown below.
+Since the choice of $\kappa$ in (3.1) depends on the unknown constant $c_1$ from Lemma 2.3.1 we simply take $\kappa = \mu$ , which worked out well in the computations shown below.

-In Tables 5.1 - 5.2 and Figure 5.1, we summarize the convergence history of the mixed finite element schemes (3.1) and (3.2) as applied to Example 1, for sequences of quasi-uniform triangulations of the domain.
-We observe there that the rate of convergence O(h) predicted by Theorems 3.4 and 3.2 (when s=1) is attained by all the unknowns.
-In addition, though we do not present the corresponding results here, we remark that the same Table 5.1 (up to the first 6 and 7 digits) is obtained with $\kappa \in \{\mu/2, 2\mu, \mu/10, 10\mu, \mu/100, 100\mu\}$, which suggests the robustness of (3.1) with respect to the choice of this parameter.
-According to this fact, the hypothesis on κ established by Theorem 3.3, that is $0 < \kappa < c_1$, seems to be more technical than truly necessary for practical computations.
+In Tables 5.1 - 5.2 we summarize the convergence history of the mixed finite element schemes (3.1) and (3.2) as applied to Example 1, for sequences of quasi-uniform triangulations of the domain.
+We observe there that the rate of convergence O(h) predicted by Theorems 3.3.4 and 3.3.2 (when s=1) is attained by all the unknowns.
+In addition, though we do not present the corresponding results here, we remark that the same Table 5.1 (up to the first 6 and 7 digits) is obtained with $\kappa \in \{\mu/2, 2\mu, \mu/10, 10\mu, \mu/100, 100\mu\}$ , which suggests the robustness of (3.1) with respect to the choice of this parameter.
+According to this fact, the hypothesis on $\kappa$ established by Theorem 3.3.3, that is $0 < \kappa < c_1$ , seems to be more technical than truly necessary for practical computations.
 Next, we remark the good behaviour of the a posteriori error estimators in sequences of quasi-uniform meshes.
-Indeed, we notice from Tables 5.1 and 5.2 that the effectivity indexes $eff(\eta)$ and $eff(\theta)$ remain always in a neighborhood of 0.45 and 0.42, respectively, which illustrates the reliability and efficiency of η and θ .
-Finally, in order to emphasize the good performance of our schemes, in Figures 5.2 - 5.4 we display some components of the approximate and exact solutions for Example 1.
+Indeed, we notice from Tables 5.1 and 5.2 that the effectivity indexes $eff(\eta)$ and $eff(\theta)$ remain always in a neighborhood of 0.45 and 0.42, respectively, which illustrates the reliability and efficiency of $\eta$ and $\theta$ .
+Finally, in order to emphasize the good performance of our schemes, in Figure 5.1 we display a component of the approximate and exact solutions for Example 1.

-Next, in Tables 5.3 - 5.4 and Figure 5.5, we provide the convergence history of the uniform and adaptive schemes (3.1) with $\kappa = \mu$, as applied to Example 2.
+Next, in Tables 5.3 - 5.4 and Figure 5.5, we provide the convergence history of the uniform and adaptive schemes (3.1) with $\kappa = \mu$ , as applied to Example 2.
 We observe here, as expected, that the errors of the adaptive procedure decrease faster than those obtained by the quasi-uniform one.
-This fact is better illustrated in Figure 5.5 where we display the total errors $e(\boldsymbol{\sigma}, p, \mathbf{u})$ vs. the degrees of freedom N for both refinements.
+This fact is better illustrated in Figure 5.2 where we display the total errors $e(\sigma, p, \mathbf{u})$ vs. the degrees of freedom N for both refinements.
 Actually, looking at the experimental rates of convergence provided in the tables, we confirm that the adaptive method is able to recover the quasi-optimal $\mathcal{O}(h)$ for the total error.
-In addition, the effectivity indexes remain again bounded from above and below, which confirms the reliability and efficiency of $\boldsymbol{\eta}$ for the associated adaptive algorithm.
-Some intermediate meshes obtained with the adaptive refinement are displayed in Figure 5.6.
-Note that the adapted meshes concentrate the refinements around the origin and the line $x_2 = 1$, which says that the method is able to recognize the regions with high gradients of the solutions.
-In order to illustrate the good quality of the solutions provided by the adaptive scheme, in Figures 5.7 - 5.8 we display two components of the approximate and exact solutions for Example 2.
+In addition, the effectivity indexes remain again bounded from above and below, which confirms the reliability and efficiency of $\eta$ for the associated adaptive algorithm.
+Some intermediate meshes obtained with the adaptive refinement are displayed in Figure 5.3.
+Note that the adapted meshes concentrate the refinements around the origin and the line $x_2 = 1$ , which says that the method is able to recognize the regions with high gradients of the solutions.
+In order to illustrate the good quality of the solutions provided by the adaptive scheme, in Figures 5.4 - 5.5 we display two components of the approximate and exact solutions for Example 2.